 Some of the tools attempt to switch out adjectives and verbs; others attempt to rearrange the whole article; while some try to auto-generate using keywords.

-How Do Blackhat SEOs Go About Link Building by Content Spinning?
+How Do Blackhat SEOs Go About Tiered Link Building by Content Spinning?

-Blackhat SEOs go about a different way of content spinning; they combine several methods and use Web 2.0s.
+Blackhat SEOs go about a different way of content spinning; they combine several methods and use Web 2.0s in tiered link building.